monsterkodi/kakao/kakao.app/kode/ked/notes.md

 - salter mode
     - fix delete and other issues

-- style
-    - adjust colors for editor selection similar to funcol and crumbs

 - dirtree
     - should listen to file change events
     - git status